Grace Eleanor Hadow: Life

 During the First World War, she was a member of the War Agricultural Committee and founded the Gloucestershire Women's Institute (WI).
 In 1917 the National Federation of Women's Institutes was formed.
 On 16 October Lady Denman and Hadow were elected chair and vice-chair and Alice Williams was elected honorary secretary and treasurer.
 Hadow would remain vice-chair for the rest of her life.

 From February 1917 she had responsibility for the health and welfare of women munitions workers at the Ministry of Munitions.
 There her work and ideas impressed Professor W. G. S. Adams and, late in 1918, he persuaded her to become Secretary of the recently founded Barnett House at Oxford.
 Together with Adams she started the Oxfordshire Rural Community Council and guided the movement that saw rural community councils established in many other counties.
-In this endeavour she worked closely with the National Council of Social Service, later becoming a member of its Executive Committee.
+In this endeavour she worked closely with the National Council of Social Service, later becoming a member of its executive committee.

 In 1921 she declined the position of Principal of Lady Margaret Hall in order to remain at Barnett House and work with Adams in implementing a Plunkett Foundation programme for the relief of rural disadvantage, and in the same year she wrote the first edition of the National Federation of Women's Institutes (NFWI) handbook.
 From 1929 to 1940, she was Principal of the Society of Oxford Home Students (later St Anne's College.
 During this period she lived at 7 Fyfield Road, Oxford, and is remembered there by an Oxfordshire Blue Plaque.

 In 1938, she was the only British woman delegate at the British Commonwealth relations conference in Sydney, Australia, and then set out on a long speaking tour of the United States.
 She was said to be one of the best women speakers.
 She arrived back in the UK as the country prepared itself for war and in 1940 died from pneumonia at 11 Beaumont Street, Marylebone, London.

+The historian, Brian Harrison, interviewed 3 of Hadow’s nieces (Christine and Rachel in July 1978, and Enid in August 1979) as part of the Suffrage Interviews project.
+The three nieces recall Grace’s relationship with her siblings, particularly Constance, and their family life, as well as her success with the Women’s Institutes.